-PyGMT is a Python wrapper for the Generic Mapping Tools (GMT), a command-line program widely used in the Earth Sciences.
+PyGMT is a Python wrapper for the Generic Mapping Tools (GMT), a command-line program widely used across the Earth, Ocean, and Planetary sciences and beyond.
 It provides capabilities for processing spatial data (gridding, filtering, masking, FFTs, etc) and making high quality plots and maps.

 PyGMT is different from Python libraries like Bokeh and Matplotlib, which have a larger focus on interactivity and allowing different backends.
 GMT uses the PostScript format to generate high quality (static) vector graphics for publications, posters, talks, etc. It is memory efficient and very fast.
 The PostScript figures can be converted to other formats like PDF, PNG, and JPG for use on the web and elsewhere.
 In fact, PyGMT users will usually not have any contact with the original PostScript files and get only the more convenient formats like PDF and PNG.